jingqiuELE/cv4plane/README.md

 # cv4plane
-A simple pattern detection of a yellow circle using opencv library.
+A simple pattern detection of a yellow circle from a video stream.
-Written in C++.
+Intended for model plane to detect targets on ground.
+The program is written in C++, using opencv library.